 Q1: We write and publish a lot of articles on IP.
 Can we write articles for publication on your website or can you help us distribute our articles?

 A: Any firm or individual, whether ranked or not, can write for us.
-We welcome informative and practical articles on our websites (managingip.com and ipstars.com) and these are shared via our newsletter and social media channels, i.e. Twitter (over 27,000 followers combined, IP STARS and Managing IP) and LinkedIn (over 11,000 readers).
+We welcome informative and practical articles on our websites (managingip.com and ipstars.com) and these are shared via our newsletters and social media channels, i.e. Twitter (IP STARS and Managing IP) and LinkedIn (see here and here).

 If your firm is interested in writing for us, please share the article idea with us so that we can discuss and agree before you start writing.
 Send your article ideas or questions to the editor, Kingsley Egbuonu (firstname.lastname@example.org).